dayweek/docs/docs/apps/puma.md

 In your Procfile:

-web: bundle exec puma start -p $PORT
+web: bundle exec puma -p $PORT

 That is all you need to do, now simply commit and push!